 Texting is now a way of life for tech savvy prospects.
 Your sales team can automate their texting follow-ups to include attachments of sales materials and other information relevant to the specific suspect or prospects.
 The email sequence software can also be used to automate the cadence of the texting process.

 Chat lines deployed with your website is a great way to touch live, active prospects.
 All the text from these conversations can be automatically recorded and forwarded to sales reps for follow up.

-Prospect Respond to Different Forms of Contact
+Prospects Respond to Different Forms of Contact

-Because people are all different and seek information about items they want or need, it is your role as a sales professionals to provide your prospective customers with many different ways of learning about your products and services.
+Because people are all different and seek information about items they want or need, it is your role as a sales professional to provide your prospective customers with many different ways of learning about your products and services.
 This concept of providing different forms of contact is called multi-touch sales development.
-Sales people all develop different types of sales rep cadence.
+Sales people all develop different types of cadences.
 Some may use phones as their primary way of engaging prospects while others may use email sequence software.
 However, as they conduct their sales engagement, the messages and approaches must vary depending on the type of products and services being sold, the types of customers they are targeting and the cost of the products and services being sold.
 A high priced item to a highly educated target requires an entirely different approach than selling popcorn at the movie theater.